About Sister Hummel

 The power of her drawings lies in the way she captured the inner honesty of the young.

-The early days (1909-1915)
+The Early Days (1909-1915)

 Berta Hummel was born on May 21, 1909 in the city Massing located in southern Bavaria, the third daughter of Adolf Hummel, a well-to-do merchant, and his wife Victoria Hummel.
 Her mother remarked when the blue-eyed Bertl, as she was affectionally known, was yet a teenage that she was always interested in drawing.